How to Make Unlikable Characters Likable

 The other day at a school visit, a student writer asked me how to make an inherently unlikable character likable.
 I loved this question as it was one of my biggest challenges when writing 52 Reasons to Hate My Father, about a spoiled teen heiress who has to take on 52 low wage jobs in order to earn her trust fund.

 At the start of the story, my main character, Lexington Larrabee, is a total spoiled brat who has no concept of reality, consequences, or how regular people live.
 That, of course, is the whole point of the book.
 I wanted to tell a story in which the hero has a drastic character arc.
-I wanted her to truly change from beginning to end.
+I wanted to create a good character who truly changes from beginning to end.
 And the only way to do that effectively was to bring her as far back as I could.
 Make her really bratty, really spoiled, really clueless.
 But, that of course, led me to the problem of also making her likable.
 How do you like someone who’s so out of touch?
 Who’s such a brat?
 Who’s so over-indulged?
 And more important, how do you get a reader to root for her?

 It wasn’t an easy job, but I hope I managed to succeed at it nonetheless.
 However, until this student asked me the question, I’d never really had to think about how I tackled this problem.
 And that forced me to really look at my writing process for this book and also analyze other stories that accomplished this “likability” issue very well.